Middle School Courses

 The Hydrogen Atom

-The Story of Life on Earth Available 2023-24 School year
+The Story of Life on Earth (life and earth science) Available 2024-25 School year

 There was revolution in science in the 1950’s and 1960’s, which does not seem to have the notoriety like the other major periods of rapid advancements in science — the rise of chemistry and algebra during the Golden Age of Islam, the rise of experiment/emperical based science during the European Englightenment, the mapping of the cosmos in the late 1600’s led by Galileo and Newton, and the quantum revolution of the early 20th century.